dart-lang/language/accepted/future-releases/extension-types/feature-specification.md

 superinterfaces `V1, ..
 Vk` is that the members declared by _DV_ as well as all members of `V1, ..
 Vk` that are not redeclared by a declaration in _DV_ can be invoked on a receiver of the type introduced by _DV_.*

+### Changes to other types and subtyping

+The previous sections have introduced some subtype relationships involving extension types.
+This section adds further relationships where extension types occur more indirectly.

+*For instance, earlier sections stated that every extension type is a subtype of the top types (like `Object?`), and that `implements` introduces a subtype relationship for extension types.
+Moreover:*

+Assume that `E` denotes an extension type that takes `k` type arguments.
+Corresponding to the subtype rule about covariance for classes, a rule is introduced which makes <code>E\<S<sub>1</sub> ..
+S<sub>k</sub>></code> a subtype of <code>E\<T<sub>1</sub> ..
+T<sub>k</sub>></code> if
+<code>S<sub>j</sub></code> is a subtype of <code>T<sub>j</sub></code> for
+each `j` in 1 .. k.

+*For example, `E<int>` is a subtype of `E<Object>` because `int` is a subtype of `Object`, also in the case where `E` is an extension type.*

+The Dart 1 algorithm which is used to compute the standard upper bound of two distinct interface types will work in the same way as it does today, albeit on a slightly different superinterface graph:

+For the purpose of this algorithm, we consider `Object?` to be a superinterface of `Null` and `Object`, and the path lengths mentioned in the algorithm will increase by one *(because they start from `Object?` rather than from `Object`)*.

+*This change is needed because some extension types are subtypes of `Object?` and not subtypes of `Object`, and they need to have a well-defined depth.
+Note that the depth of an extension type can be determined by its actual type arguments, if any, because type parameters of the extension type may occur in its representation type.
+In particular, the depth of an extension type is a property of the type itself, and it is not always possible to determine the depth from the associated extension type declaration.*

 ## Dynamic Semantics of Extension Types